 Average Gain per Mile: 1,215 ft.

-Route DescriptionNaturally, you will first need to reach the summit of Storm Mountain, which is typically ascended via Ferguson Canyon.
+, which is typically ascended via Ferguson Canyon.
 Refer to that mountain page for details on ascending that peak.

 From the summit of Storm Mountain proceed southeast along the ridge, losing approximately 100 feet of elevation before briefly leveling out at the saddle ±1/4 mile from the summit.
 This portion of the ridge forms the upper headwall of Ferguson Canyon on the right, with a precipitous drop into Stairs Gulch on the left.